Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: Weighted Sobolev spaces

 This is easily shown by decomposing $u$ in terms of the orthonormal Hermite polynomials $\mathcal{P} = \{p_n\}_{n\in\mathbb{N}}$~\cite[§22]{Abramowitz1970HandbookSeries}.
 One can actually improve this further and obtain the compactness estimates

-for all $u \in \overline{\mathrm{Span}\{p_m\}_{m\geq n}}^{H^1(\nu)}$. \end{ex} The Hermite case is actually one of the few settings for which such constructive compactness estimates have so far been able to be proved.
-This stems from the diagonal nature of the operator $\partial_x$ when represented with respect to $\mathcal{P}$ (See~\cite{Bakry2003CharacterizationPolynomials,Bakry2022OrthogonalOperators,Mazet1997ClassificationOrthogonaux}).
-This is a shame, as from the probability theoretic point of view, the Hermite case (associated to the so-called Ornstein--Uhlenbeck process) is a limiting in the classification of diffusion semi-groups generated by $-\mathcal{L}$ and associated to $\nu$ (See~\cite[§7.7]{Bakry2014AnalysisOperators} for a discussion, see also~\cite{Bakry1994LhypercontractiviteSemigroupes, Kavian1993SomeUltracontractivity}).
+for all $u \in \overline{\mathrm{Span}\{p_j\}_{j\geq n}}^{H^1(\nu)}$. \end{ex} The Hermite case is actually one of the few settings for which such fully explicit constructive compactness estimates had so far been proved, thanks to the diagonal nature of the operator $\partial_x$ when represented with respect to $\mathcal{P}$ (see~\cite{Bakry2003CharacterizationPolynomials,Bakry2022OrthogonalOperators,Mazet1997ClassificationOrthogonaux}).
+This is a shame, as from the probability theoretic point of view, the Hermite case (associated to the so-called Ornstein--Uhlenbeck process) is a limiting case in the classification of diffusion semi-groups generated by $-\mathcal{L}$ and associated to $\nu$ (see~\cite[§7.7]{Bakry2014AnalysisOperators} for a discussion, and also~\cite{Bakry1994LhypercontractiviteSemigroupes, Kavian1993SomeUltracontractivity}).
+Nonetheless, the embedding $H^1(\nu)\hookrightarrow L^2(\nu)$ is known to be compact in a much broader setting. \begin{thm} If $V$ satisfies~\eqref{eq:assumption_V}, $H^1(\nu) = H^1(e^{-V}/\cZ)$ is compactly embedded in $L^2(\nu)$ and $\mathcal{L}$ has a discrete spectrum. \end{thm} \begin{proof} This is a standard result, although typically not stated this way.
+Assumption~\eqref{eq:assumption_V} implies that the Witten Laplacian